karim-walid-wahdan/E.U.R.O/README.md

 2. Install Arduino

-3. Burn the E.U.R.O.ino on your choice of an arduino board
+3. Burn the E.U.R.O.ino on your choice of an Arduino board

 ## Contributing